ingo/ingo.github.io/_recipes/mickey_mouse_pancakes.md

 ---
-title: Mickey Mouse Pancakes
+author: Ingo
 category: Breakfasts
 description: As a young kid, Ingo would often make this pancake recipe.
 It's so named as it came out of the "Mickey Mouse Cookbook."
 It is not necessary to shape the pancakes like Mickey Mouse's head, but it helps.
+favorite: null
-image: img_1532.jpg
+image: mickey_mouse_pancakes.jpg
 size: 4 servings
-time:
-author: Ingo
-source:
+source: null
-favorite:
+time: null
+title: Mickey Mouse Pancakes
 ---
 ### Ingredients

 * `1 cup` flour, all-purpose, unbleached